 To begin a coin transfer, one participant crafts a well formatted chunk of data called a transaction and they send it to the next guy they can reach on the network.
 When the Bitcoin Core client starts up, it tries to locate peers nearby.
 As this list of peers is built, the node is then able to send and receive transactions from the network.

 One node may have knowledge of pending transactions that other nodes don’t.
 There’s an intense exchange of messages between nodes in order to guarantee that the collective mempool is as consistent as possible.
 But the only truly consistent source of truth on the Bitcoin network is the blockchain.

 There is a delay between the time this data is sent between peers and propagates on the network and the time when a mining pool or large scale solo miner will take that chunk of data and commit it to the permanent blockchain.
 During this period, the transaction is stored in the nodes’ memory (RAM or disk, doesn’t matter).

 Since Bitcoin is a P2P network, all this memory and disk space adds up to terabytes of space, which is Bitcoin’s memory pool or, you guessed it, mempool.
 Every Bitcoin transaction is first sent to the mempool, it is mined later when the pools decide to include this transaction on the next block.

-One of the attacks attempted on the Bitcoin network was to try to "fill" the mempool with useless transactions.
-Since transactions have to be mined to clear the mempool, if you are able to overwhelm the mining power with enough bogus transactions, then you can fill the mempool.
+One of the attacks attempted on the Bitcoin network was to try to “fill” the mempool with useless transactions.
+Since transactions have to be mined in order to clear the mempool, if you were able to overwhelm the mining power with enough bogus transactions, then you could, in theory, fill the mempool.